Mercan Group

 Pass it to your children

-The Canadian passport ranks among the strongest in the world — visa-free or visa-on-arrival access to 185+ countries including the EU and the UK.
+The Canadian passport ranks among the strongest in the world — visa-free or visa-on-arrival access to most of the world, including the EU and the UK.

 Healthcare, work, study